Haivision/srt/docs/API-functions.md

-If the `lsn` listener socket is configured for blocking mode ([`SRTO_RCVSYN`](../docs/APISocketOptions.md#SRTO_RCVSYN) set to true, default), the call will block until the incoming connection is ready, otherwise the call always returns immediately.
+If the `lsn` listener socket is configured for blocking mode ([`SRTO_RCVSYN`](../docs/APISocketOptions.md#SRTO_RCVSYN) set to true, default), the call will block until the incoming connection is ready.
+Otherwise, the call always returns immediately.
 The `SRT_EPOLL_IN` epoll event should be checked on the `lsn` socket prior to calling this function in that case.